teamclairvoyant/intro-to-spark/Exercise Answers.md

 > accessLogs.filter(lambda x: "/health" in x).count()

-> /#5470
+> #5470

-> accessLogs.filter(lambda x: "Mon, 19 May 2014" in x).saveAsTextFile("/user/cloudera/spark-workshop-output-data/logs/access-logs-5-19-2014")
+> accessLogs.map(lambda line: (line.split(" ")[0], line)).saveAsTextFile("/user/cloudera/spark-workshop-output-data/logs/access-logs-mapped")

 ##Exercise 3 – Joining Datasets

 ####Question:

-Using the README.md and CHANGES.txt, find out how many time the word “Spark” shows up in both of the files together by following the bellow
+Using the README.md and CHANGES.txt files, find out how many times the word “Spark” shows up in both of the files by joining the data together.
+Follow the bellow steps:
-steps:

-1. Create RDD’s to filter each file for the keyword “Spark”
+1. Create RDD’s for each file and filter each file to only keep all the instances of the work “Spark”

-2. Perform a WordCount on each of the resulting datasets so the results are (K, V) pairs of (word, count)
+2. Perform a word count on each of the resulting datasets so the results are (K, V) pairs of type (word, count)

 3. Join the two RDDs

 Files can be found in two locations: